ajoslin/url-parse-auth/readme.md

 # url-parse-auth [![Build Status](https://travis-ci.org/ajoslin/url-parse-password.svg?branch=master)](https://travis-ci.org/ajoslin/url-parse-password)

-> Parse the password and username out of a url.
-Do what takes two steps and a string.split with `require('url')`.
+> Parse the password and user out of a url.
+Do in one step what would take two steps and a string.split with `require('url')`.

 ## Install